“So… where exactly did all the hours go?!”

 So this is the near-death experience.

 What comes after it, we cannot know.
-So far, no-one has returned from anything later to tell the story.2 So where do all the stories of Purgatory, Heaven and Hell come from?
+So far, no-one has returned from anything later to tell the story. ((Good old J.C. probably did, but he wasn’t really talking time philosophy and stuff.
+And maybe even all of us keep coming back for karmatic reasons, but we generally don’t seem to remember the details of our past lives – and much less so of our past deaths.))
+So where do all the stories of Purgatory, Heaven and Hell come from?

 If we die, chances are that’s it.

 Probably, it all ends there: No after-life, no paradise, no shaking hands with Saint Peter.

 Actually, this is nowadays the most popular hypothesis.

 But maybe, at the same time, all the religious, spiritual and mystical traditions telling stories about the after-life, crossing the river of Death, Heaven, Hell and Judgment Day are still right!